dawidsula26/jnp3/doc/Services.md

 I will not write down all possible request, because they depend on the design of frontend.
 Two requests are listed, because they are a base for all other nontrivial requests, but they will likely not be available themselves.

-- `REQUEST SHOW_VARS: [VarName] -> [(VarName, Time, [Value])]`
+- `REQUEST SHOW_VARS: [VarName] -> [(VarName, [Value])]`
 Returns histories of values of listed variables.
-The response includes the timestamp of the first value, and all values are chronologically, and there are no gabs between them.
-It is calculated by making a series of requests to `Statistics` service.
 We do not guarantee that the number of displayed values is consistent.
 This request may return things like `{"a": [6, 8], "b": [3, 2], "a/b": [2, 4, 3]}` and it is OK as long as calculated values are actually correct.

 - `REQUEST SHOW_UPDATES: [(VarName, Time)] -> [(VarName, [Value])]`
 Returns histories of given variables from given timestamp forwards.
-We only send values and assume that frontend should be able to calculate their timestamps, as long as they are chronologically and without gabs.

 ## Scaling